Vertical landfills and DNA storage towers: 6 wild concepts for tomorrow’s skyscrapers

 Climate change, war, and poverty are prompting people to migrate from their home countries at unprecedented rates.
 Where will they go, especially as countries like the United States clamp down on their borders?
 A group of designers proposes building skyscrapers along country borders to house and provide opportunities for refugees and migrants.

 “In this skyscraper, people can follow their previous habitats in stable societies and get adequate education, training and jobs,” the group of designers, who hail from China, write.
-The complex problems that have precipitate global migration will, of course, require more than a cleverly designed skyscraper.
+The complex problems that have precipitated global migration will, of course, require more than a cleverly designed skyscraper.
 But it’s a provocative approach to a problem that isn’t going away any time soon.